bloomberg/semantic-similarity-covariance-shrinkage/README.md

 similarity_matrix = normalized_embeddings @ normalized_embeddings.t()
 ```

-Assuming the random variable observations (e.g. stock price returns) are available as a `[N,p]` tensor called `returns`, the shrunk covariance matrix ca be computed directly using :
+Assuming the random variable observations (e.g., stock price returns) are available as a `[N,p]` tensor called `returns`, the shrunk covariance matrix can be computed directly using:
 ```python
 from semantic_shrinkage import SemanticShrinkage